-The following information is a general guideline specific to tee pad installation.
-If you are not familiar with mixing and forming concrete, please contact your local hardware store or search online for more detailed information.
+The following information is a general guideline for one type of concrete tee pad design.
+For more information about mixing and forming concrete, please contact your local hardware store, consult a contractor or search online for more detailed information.

 Concrete is mixed in lots of different ways.
 Make sure tee pads are level as possible, front to back and from side to side with a slight slope so water can run off, making sure there are no low areas where water will pool.

 The pad should be installed on flat level ground with firm native ground on all sides to protect against erosion.
 If space is available, design the approach to the tee with extra room for players who like to get a moving start for their drives.
 Make sure that the tee is installed with rain runoff taken into consideration.

 The sides of the tee pad should transition gracefully to the surrounding ground to prevent injury from spraining ankles and tripping players as they follow through with their drives.
 Tee pads should be a minimum of 4” thick using a 3000+ PSI minimum concrete.

 Tees may be as small as 4 ft x 8 ft on short Rec. courses to 6 ft x 12 ft on larger courses.

 Steps to Concrete Slab Construction

 Plan thoroughly before installation to decide what will be the most economical and efficient workflow for your tee pad construction.
 For large championship caliber courses with 6′ x 12′ tee pads it can pay to order a load from a cement truck and a small tractor loader to transfer the premixed concrete out to the tee pads.

 - Making up the formwork (the frame that borders the concrete and stops it from spreading).

 - Positioning the formwork on prepared level ground.
 The perimeter edges of the tee can be dug deeper to create a footing and a stronger slab.